etienne-verraest/paymybuddy/README.md

 In order to get started, you need to follow these steps :
 1. Create a new database called `paymybuddy` with the following command : `CREATE DATABASE paymybuddy;`
 2. Import the `schema.sql` file (in the main/resources folder) to create the tables
-3. (Optional) Import the `data.sql` in your newly created database to have a set of data and try the application directly (*refer to 'Demo of Application' section for more information*)
+3. (Optional) Import the `datas.sql` in your newly created database to have a set of data and try the application directly (*refer to 'Demo of Application' section for more information*)

+There are no sequences to import, because MySQL manages it itself by using the AUTO_INCREMENT attribute.

 ## Externalized MySQL configuration
 (When implemented, explain how to connect the application to the database with the settings.xml file)